osama2kabdullah/travel-guru-client/README.md

 ### 2. My bookings page
 - here all of the bookings
+- user can filter which booking see like previus booking or future bookings.
 - the single booking card component containing -
   - a photo of place
   - a map with marker for exact location